Surbhi1511-yadav/Mongodb/README.md

 * With defined column tiles and Data in rows.
 * These Data can be visualized in the form of charts.
 * Can be processed using data mining tools.

+### Unstructured Data ###
+* Unstrutured Data consists of E-mails, Video file, image file, Pdfs etc.
+* These Files have nothing in common.
+* Structured Information can be extracted from the unstructured data but this can be time consuming.